-VPL’s talented Youth Services library staff develops programs and collections to support our mission and are happy to assist with reading selections.
+VPL’s talented and knowledgeable Youth Services library staff develops programs, services, and collections to support our mission and are happy to assist with reading selections.

-Through our collection of picture books, readers, ready-for-chapters, popular series, magazines, audiobooks, fiction and nonfiction, we support the ongoing literacy and individual reading interests of children from prereaders to beginning readers and to those who are independent readers.
-We also loan eReaders pre-loaded with lots of books selected by our librarians.
-Digital titles are provided for youth through Overdrive and Libby.
-Our knowledgeable Youth Services librarians are happy to assist your child with reading selections.
+Through our diverse collection of picture books, readers, ready-for-chapters, popular series, graphic novels, magazines, audiobooks, fiction, nonfiction, and preloaded eReaders, we support the ongoing literacy and reading interests of children from prereaders to beginning readers to independent readers.
+Digital titles are provided for youth through Libby, Hoopla and Kanopy .

 The library stretches the family entertainment budget by providing a variety of music CDs, DVDs, pre-loaded Launchpad tablets, and video games to borrow.
 Our expanding Library of Things includes board games, lawn games, fishing poles, and American Girl™ dolls in addition to other exciting and always expanding offerings for youth.
 Hoopla and Kanopy offer digital music and movies.

-Teens have their own corner of the library, with colorful furniture, near the teen magazines, graphic novels, diverse fiction collection, and engaging nonfiction.
-In addition to the collection of print materials, there are eReaders pre-loaded with fiction and nonfiction and digital titles on Overdrive and Libby specifically for teens to borrow.
+Teens have their own collections in the library, stocked with manga, graphic novels, video games, magazines, a diverse fiction collection, and engaging nonfiction.
+In addition to the collection of print materials, there are eReaders pre-loaded with fiction and nonfiction and digital titles on Libby specifically for teens to borrow.
 Public computers are available for teens to complete homework and explore their interests.
-The new Library of Things includes items of interest to teens, including GoPros and cake pans.
+The new Library of Things includes items of interest to teens, including board games, GoPros and cake pans.

 Programs for youth from newborn to high school teen focus on literacy, arts, science, history, diversity, social-emotional development, and technology in a fun and social environment.

-We promote development of early literacy skills for newborn through preschoolers at our regular storytime and playtimes.
-For dates and times check the online calendar or contact the library.
-The Voorheesville Library has also joined the “1000 Books Before Kindergarten” national initiative, rewarding parents and caregivers for sharing the joy of reading with their preschoolers with incentives given at important milestones.
+The library promotes the development of early literacy skills for newborn through preschoolers at our regular storytimes, library tots, and family programs.
+For dates and times, check the online calendar or contact the library.
+The Voorheesville Library has joined the “1000 Books Before Kindergarten” national initiative, rewarding parents and caregivers for sharing the joy of reading with their preschoolers with incentives given at important milestones.

-We offer a variety of school-aged and family programs – at the library, out in the community, and at the schools – for different grade levels.
-Some of the program offerings include STEAM, book groups, family book discussions, in-person and virtual author visits, maker and crafts, and community service projects.
-There are special programs during school vacations and during our Summer Learning Program.
+The library offers a variety of school-aged and family programs – at the library, out in the community, and at the schools – for different grade levels.
+Some of the program offerings include school/library partnerships, STEAM, book groups, family book discussions, in-person and virtual author visits, maker and crafts, and community service projects.
+There are special programs and activities during school vacations and during our Summer Learning Program.
 Check the calendar to see upcoming programs.

 The Voorheesville Public Library hosts events for Middle and High School students throughout the year.
-Teen Time allows you to use our technology and makerspace tools to explore your interests, or hang out and play games with friends nearly every Friday.
-Teens Care programs provide fun activities that earn community service time, or you can join our Teen Volunteers.
-Locked in the Library is an after-hours book club for grades 8 and up.
-We also collaborate with the Middle/High School librarian, and currently meets after school at the public library, usually the last Friday of the month.
+Teen Time allows you to use our technology and makerspace tools to explore your interests, or hang out and play games with friends.
+Teens Care programs provide fun activities that earn community service time, or you can join our Teen Advisory Group.
+The Middle School Book Club is a collaboration with the Middle/High School librarian, and currently meets after school at the public library, usually the last Friday of the month.
 There are also occasional special programs at the library for older teens, like Manga Madness.
 Try something new with us.
 Check the calendar to see what is on the schedule.

-Please be aware that if Voorheesville schools are closed or delayed by 2 hours, morning library programs will be cancelled; registrants for afternoon and evening programs will be notified by email if cancellation is necessary
+If the Voorheesville schools are closed or delayed by 2 hours, morning library programs will be cancelled; registrants for afternoon and evening programs will be notified by email if cancellation is necessary